-Dust mites are very small, and there are many of them in almost every home, say the Centers for Disease Control and Prevention (CDC).
-This makes it difficult to remove them completely.
+Dust mites are very small, and there are many of them in almost every home, say the

 A house does not need to be visibly dirty to trigger a dust mite allergy reaction.
 According to Asthma UK, research suggests that no method is likely to make a useful difference to the number of dust mites in a home.

 However, they go on to say that some people with asthma notice a difference in their symptoms by trying the following: